Date of Degree

 Copyright 2010 Ekarat Phattarataratip

 Phattarataratip, Ekarat.
-"The role of salivary antimicrobial peptides in shaping Streptococcus mutans ecology." dissertation, University of Iowa, 2010.
+"The role of salivary antimicrobial peptides in shaping Streptococcus mutans ecology."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.